ShlomiShatz/Classifier_Server/README.md

     * More than one exponent sign is invalid (e.g. `1e1e1`).

 2. The algorithm settings - the method used to define the settings for this classification.
 After entering `2` as the option chosen, the server will send the current settings of the classification, which by default are: `The current KNN parameters are: K = 5, distance metric = AUC`(The metric options explanation are below).
 If you are the client and wish to change these settings, just enter two parameters seperated by space: `[K value] [Metric]`.
 Note that entering more than two parameters will cause an `invalid input` message.
 The restrictions for the parameters are:
     I. The K value - this will determine the number of closest neighbors to be classified by.
 It must be a natural number in the range of $1 ≤ K ≤ n$ where $n$ is the number of vectors in the database.
 Deviating from this will cause an `invalid value for K` message to be printed.
 The default value is 5.
+Note - the K cannot be changed until the data files were uploaded.
     II.
 The metric - this will determine the specific way to calculate the distance between the vectors.
 There are currently 5 options to choose from, insert the string as presented at the begining of each option to use that distance:
     - `AUC` for Euclidean distance(The default metric).
     - `MAN` for Manhattan distance(Taxicab geometry).